BY APPOINTMENTS ONLY! 1:30pm - 7pm Monday - Friday & Saturday 9am - 5pm

 We are committed to helping women recovering from a devastating disease that compromises their femininity.
 We help women choose the proper fit that meets their needs; we care about the way you feel and look.
 Our goal is to offer you the very best choices.
 We want you to feel feminine again. ~Terry

 Immediately after surgery Post-Mastectomy Products provides gentle support while going through recovery.
-Our post mastectomy camisoles and leisure bras will help you feel comfortable and confident.
+Our post mastectomy breast care camisoles and leisure bras will help you feel comfortable and confident.
 We recommend purchasing these garments prior to going for your surgery.
 This way, you will have something to wear immediately, which will aid in your comfort.

 Please call and ask any questions regarding what to buy.
 We are here to help you.